LSSTDESC/qp/docs/developer_docs/parameterizationcontribution.md

     * should call addmetadata and addobjdata methods
 * functions to access each of the data and metadata fields
 * _pdf and _cdf hook functions
+    * useful functions to help implement pdfs can be found in utils files
 * implement _updated_ctor_param function
 * define functions to convert other ensembles to this representation
 * register class with the factor and make function available
-* add test data generation (or simply a test data file) to the tests folder and add a test to the automatically generated tests
+* add test data generation (or simply a test data file) to the tests folder

 ## Optional